kalisio/skeleton/docs/guides/development/automated_tests.md

 ## Client (or frontend) tests

 These tests are not directly run by the CI system.
 Instead we build a container image using the CI system.
-That container image embeds everything needed to run client test (most likely [Puppeteer](https://pptr.dev/) along with the actual tests and some reference screenshots).
+That container image embeds everything needed to run client test (most likely [Puppeteer](https://pptr.dev/) along with the actual tests code and some reference screenshots).
 That container is then run *on the infrastructure hosting the app*, once a day (but it can also be run locally on a developper workstation).

 The **CI job** responsible for building the container image is `build_e2e_tests`.
 It uses the `e2e-tests.Dockerfile` as recipe for the image, and embeds the `run_e2e_tests.sh` **CI script**, which is used as container command.